Power Distribution Network Reconfiguration for Distributed Generation Maximization: On the Choice of Optimization Solvers and Problem Formulations

-In this part of case study, we compare the OPF results by solving \eqref{opt:reconfig} with $K = 0$ and by using Matpower 7.1's OPF subroutine \texttt{runopf.m}.
-The Matpower OPF formulation is based on the AC power flow equations (voltage phasors in polar coordinates) instead of the DistFlow equations in \eqref{eqn:DistFlow} in the proposed model.
-To maximize the total DG output, the Matpower OPF cost function is set to $\sum_n c^0_n + c^1_n p_n^G + c^2_n (p_n^G)^2$ with $c^0_n = c^2_n = 0$ and $c^1_n = -1$ for all $n \in \mathcal{N}$.
+We evaluate MATPOWER's OPF subroutine \texttt{runopf.m} to solve a special case of \eqref{opt:reconfig} with $K = 0$.
+To maximize the total DG output, MATPOWER is set to minimize $\sum_n c^0_n + c^1_n p_n^G + c^2_n (p_n^G)^2$ with $c^0_n = c^2_n = 0$ and $c^1_n = -1$ for all $n \in \mathcal{N}$.
 This is not the typical positive quadratic cost function.
-We run Matpower with the default options (e.g., flat start initial guess) and with two optimization solver choices: (a) MIPS interior point method and (b) Matlab's \texttt{fmincon} active set method.
-For the feasible instances in Table~\ref{tab:runtime}, Matpower OPF solves the benchmark OPF instances with relative ease except that MIPS fails to converge for the 201+3 case.
-However, Matpower OPF does not provide the optimality guarantee available in the proposed method.
-Furthermore, Matpower OPF results are sensitive to problem instance data and algorithmic choices.
-For example, if we increase line current ratings to 600 A for all lines and slightly decrease the DG ratings to 8 MW, the OPF instance for the 33bw benchmark becomes feasible but the Matpower OPF results vary greatly depending on the solver choice and initial guess strategy.
-Table~\ref{tab:matpower_OPF_33bw} shows the DG maximization results, where the Matpower initial guess strategies include: 0 for flat start, 1 for ignoring the system state (i.e., voltages and generation) in the Matpower case, 2a and 2b for using the system state in the Matpower case (without and with update by first solving \eqref{opt:reconfig}) and 3a and 3b for solving power flow and using the resulting state (without and with update by first solving \eqref{opt:reconfig}).
-Table~\ref{tab:matpower_OPF_33bw} indicates that local optimization methods implemented in Matpower cannot reliably solve the DG maximization problem.
-On the other hand, the proposed method yields the desired DG value of 10.45 MW.
-Further, we note that the difficulty exhibited in Table~\ref{tab:matpower_OPF_33bw} is intrinsic to the DG maximization objective (as in \eqref{opt:reconfig}).
-If we instead minimize $\sum_n c^0_n + c^1_n p_n^G + c^2_n (p_n^G)^2$ with $c^0_n = c^2_n = 0$ and $c^1_n = 1$ (instead of $-1$) for all $n$, Matpower can reliably obtain the minimum total DG of 1.93 MW using both MIPS and \texttt{fmincon} for all choices of initial guess strategies.
+We run MATPOWER with the default options (e.g., flat start initial guess) and with two optimization solver choices: (a) MIPS interior point method and (b) Matlab's \texttt{fmincon} active set method.
+For the feasible instances in Table~\ref{tab:runtime}, MATPOWER solves the benchmark OPF instances with relative ease except that MIPS fails to converge for the 201+3 case.
+However, MATPOWER results are sensitive to problem instance data and algorithmic choices.
+For example, for benchmark 33bw with line current ratings increased to 600 A for all lines and DG ratings decreased to 8 MW, the OPF instance becomes feasible but MATPOWER results vary greatly depending on the solver choice and initial guess strategy.
+Table~\ref{tab:matpower_OPF_33bw} shows the DG maximization results due to the following initial guess strategies \cite{zimmerman2010matpower}: 0 for flat start, 1 for ignoring the system state in the MATPOWER case, 2a and 2b for using the system state in the MATPOWER case (without and with update by first solving \eqref{opt:reconfig}) and 3a and 3b for solving power flow and using the resulting state (without and with update by first solving \eqref{opt:reconfig}).
+Table~\ref{tab:matpower_OPF_33bw} indicates that local optimization methods as in MATPOWER cannot reliably solve the DG maximization problem. {\R On the other hand, the proposed method returns the true optimal DG value of 10.45 MW.}